How to Make NaNa’s Sand Tarts Cookie {Recipe}

 Sand Tart Cookies on Plate

-This is what helps the sugar sprinkles stick before baking and also create the crispiness.
+This is what helps the sugar sprinkles stick before baking and also creates the crispiness.

 My favorite baking flour is King Arthur, but you can most certainly use your favorite.
 Just be sure you are using All-Purpose flour.